-Consistent with commenter suggestions and the concerns expressed above, section 4 of the proposed New Jersey version of the act requires that the collaborative participation agreement memorialize the limitation of representation that is a hallmark of the collaborative law process and permitted by Opinion 699, as previously discussed.
-Most important, the proposed statute provides that the collaborative law participation agreement must state that the agreement, along with the collaborative process, shall comply with the Rules of Professional Conduct.
+Section 4 of the draft below requires that the collaborative participation agreement memorialize the limitation of representation that is a hallmark of the collaborative law process and is permitted by Opinion 699 and that the conduct of the collaborative lawyer is governed by the Rules Governing the Courts of the State of New Jersey and the Rules of Professional Conduct.

 2. Limitation of the act to family law disputes.
-Consistent with other jurisdictions and commenter suggestions, and prevalent collaborative law practice, the application of the act is limited to family law matters.
+Consistent with other jurisdictions, commenter suggestions, and prevalent collaborative law practice, the application of the act is limited to family law matters.15

-The statute recommended in this report is not proposed to undermine or conflict with the New Jersey Supreme Court Rules of Professional Conduct or the Court's general rulemaking power.
+The goal of the draft below is not to undermine or conflict with the New Jersey Supreme Court Rules of Professional Conduct or the Court's general rulemaking power.
 It is contemplated, however, that a New Jersey statute would be more effective if implemented in tandem with court rules that regulate attorney conduct in this area, keeping in mind that many collaborative professionals are not attorneys.